silvanadrian/silvanadrian.github.io/about.md

 ##Short Biography
 Hi there I'm Silvan!
 I'm a Computer Science Student and work as a Freelance Wordpress Developer beside that.
-Here you will find my newest Projects/Expermiments and my Blog.
+Here you will find my newest Projects and my Blog.

 ## Networks
 <div class="col-lg-12 networks">